Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --transcript_files TRANSCRIPT_FILES [TRANSCRIPT_FILES ...], -a TRANSCRIPT_FILES [TRANSCRIPT_FILES ...]
                             Paths of the transcript gff files.
       --terminator_files TERMINATOR_FILES [TERMINATOR_FILES ...], -e TERMINATOR_FILES [TERMINATOR_FILES ...]
-                            If the paths of terminator files are assigned here, this function will also apply terminator to detect 3'UTR.
+                            If the paths of terminator files are assigned, terminator will be used to detect 3'UTR.

     additional arguments:
       --tss_source, -s      The TSS gff file is generated by ANNOgesic or not.
-If the TSS file is not generated by ANNOgesic, this function will classify the TSSs for detecting UTRs.
                             Default is True (from ANNOgesic).
-      --base_5utr BASE_5UTR, -b5 BASE_5UTR
+      --base_5utr {both,transcript,TSS}, -b5 {both,transcript,TSS}
-                            Please assign the information for detection of 5'UTR.
+                            The information for detection of 5'UTR.
 It can be "TSS" or "transcript" or "both".
 Default is both.
       --utr_length UTR_LENGTH, -l UTR_LENGTH
                             The maximum UTR length.
 Default is 300.
-      --base_3utr BASE_3UTR, -b3 BASE_3UTR
+      --base_3utr {both,transcript,terminator}, -b3 {both,transcript,terminator}
                             please assign the information for detection of 3'UTR.
                             It can be "transcript" or "terminator" or "both".
                             Default is transcript.
       --terminator_fuzzy TERMINATOR_FUZZY, -ef TERMINATOR_FUZZY
-                            This is only for --base_3utr which is assigned by "transcript" or "both", and terminator file are provided.
-If the distance (nucleotides) between
-                            terminator and the end of transcript is lower than this value, the terminator is consider to be associated with the 3'UTR.
+                            The minimum fuzzy value for comparing transcript and terminator.
 Default is 30.
       --fuzzy_3utr FUZZY_3UTR, -f3 FUZZY_3UTR
-                            If --base_3utr includes transcript, please assign the fuzzy of 3'UTR.
-Default is 10 nucleotides.
+                            The fuzzy value of transcript for 3'UTR detection.
       --fuzzy_5utr FUZZY_5UTR, -f5 FUZZY_5UTR
-                            If --base_5utr includes transcript, please assign the fuzzy of 5'UTR.
-Default is 5 nucleotides.
+                            The fuzzy value of transcript for 5'UTR detection.

 - **Output files**